 25. Checklist: Similarly, checklists can help workers plan their tasks more efficiently.
 Or, you could join a free cloud-based work management service like Asana.

-26. Case study: If you have content over a period of time that shows how you’ve helped clients improve, why not put them into case studies?
-73% say they convert and attract B2B leads at middle-to-late stages of the sales funnel.
+26. Case study: If you have content over a while that shows how you’ve helped clients improve, why not put them into case studies?
+73% say they convert and attract B2B leads at the middle-to-late stages of the sales funnel.

 28. Template: We’ve linked to different templates in this post.
 They’re great value, generate leads and attract backlinks.
 Why not create some yourself for people to download?